 Vall de Gallinera

 Together with Benirrama, Benissivà, Benitaia, La Carroja, Alpatró, Llombai and Benissili, Benialí forms the municipality of Vall de Gallinera.
-Also known as the ‘cherry valley’, this valley is located in the province of Alicante and the autonomous region of Valencia.

 The influence of the Moors, who occupied the valley for six centuries, is still visible today.
 The white villages, with their small narrow streets, the irrigation canals and the ruins of the fortresses that protected the valley on both sides, are relics of that time.
 It was not until the seventeenth century that the land came into the hands of the Duke of Gandia.
 To repopulate the area, he had about one hundred and fifty families come over from Mallorca.